 Grant Holicky 33:36

-knew they’d do that at VO two Max, too.
-But no, I don’t know if this is the time and the place, but I’ll tell this story.
-I was pre riding Holst with an athlete a few years back, and Holst is one of those races that’s worth looking at.
-There’s a downhill that is absolutely the steepest thing you’ve ever seen.
-It doesn’t Matty’s shaking her head with wide eyes.
-It doesn’t do justice on TV.
-And at the bottom of the hill is a moat.
-Yeah, and now they put up a fence.
-They used to not have a fence, but last year, in pre ride, a woman went over the fence into the moat.
+I knew they’d do that at vO2 max, too, but…but, no – I don’t know if this is the time and the place, but I’ll tell this story: I was pre-riding Holst with an athlete a few years back – and Holst is one of those races that’s worth looking at, there’s a downhill that is absolutely the steepest thing you’ve ever seen, it doesn’t – Maddie’s shaking her head with wide eyes, it doesn’t do justice on TV – and at the bottom of the hill is a moat.
+And now they put up a fence – they used to not have a fence – but last year, in pre ride, a woman went over the fence into the moat.
 I was going down this thing and got about halfway down and just lost it.
-Yard sales wiped out, like sliding down this hill with an athlete from the United States laughing in front of me because they heard me go down and Fen van emble behind me, probably bitching and complaining
+Yard sale wipe out, like sliding down this hill with an athlete from the United States laughing in front of me because they heard me go down and Fem Van Empel behind me, probably b—-ing and complaining –

 Grant Holicky 34:30

-but that, I mean, so much of that is even the mental piece of being in the off season.
-If I’m in the season that kind of a downhill, something that I’m a little bit more used to from racing total off season, the brain is just shut down.
-And now there’s the little fear component to it that I don’t have the rest of the time.
+But, I mean, so much of that is even the mental piece of being in the off season.
+If I’m in the season that kind of a downhill, something that I’m a little bit more used to from racing, total off-season, the brain is just shut down and now there’s the little fear component to it that I don’t have the rest of the time.
 It’s really wild.
-You

 Rob Pickels 34:48